SaschaBrunnerCH/arcgisjsapi-vitejs-starter/readme.md

 1. Clone the repository
 2. Remove .git folder to untrack git
-3. Install depencies with `npm install`
+3. Install dependencies with `npm install`
 4. Start server with `npm start` and start programming

 ## How to create this starter app